wxleong/secora-blockchain-apdu/README.md

-# The secora-blockchain-apdu Library
+# Introduction

-A Java package to handle Infineon Secora Blockchain APDU layer.
-This is based on the project [BlockchainSecurity2Go-Android@085aa39](https://github.com/Infineon/BlockchainSecurity2Go-Android/tree/085aa3914235ab0e262b73323403e626f399d53f).
+The secora-blockchain-apdu library is a Java package designed to handle the APDU commands of [Infineon's SECORA™ Blockchain](https://www.infineon.com/cms/en/product/security-smart-card-solutions/secora-security-solutions/secora-blockchain-security-solutions/) and [Blockchain Security 2Go starter kit](https://www.infineon.com/cms/en/product/evaluation-boards/blockchainstartkit/).
+It is based on the project [BlockchainSecurity2Go-Android@085aa39](https://github.com/Infineon/BlockchainSecurity2Go-Android/tree/085aa3914235ab0e262b73323403e626f399d53f).

 # Library Import Guide

-You may use [jitPack](https://jitpack.io/#wxleong/secora-blockchain-apdu) package repository to import this library into your project.
+You may use the [jitPack](https://jitpack.io/#wxleong/secora-blockchain-apdu) package repository to import the library into your project.

-# Library User Guide for Android Application
+# User Guide for Android Application

-Wraps *IsoDep* tag into *NfcTranceiver* interface.
-This wrapper is used so that the `com.github.infineon` package doesn't have any Android dependencies:
+In order to incorporate the library into an Android application, it is necessary to wrap the *IsoDep* object within the *NfcTransceiver* interface.
+Here is an example:
 ```
 import android.nfc.tech.IsoDep;
 import com.github.infineon.NfcTranceiver;